 - Poor: Very few strengths and numerous major weaknesses

 Minor Weakness: An easily addressable weakness that does not substantially lessen impact

 Major Weakness: A weakness that severely limits impact

-Submissions are then sorted by score and accepted based on the number of slots available.
+Submissions are then sorted by score and then accepted based on the highest ratings.